 For those new to flash photography, this is an excellent book for them.
 Using clear language, this is also ideal for anyone who has given up learning out of frustration.

 In this photography book, Joe shares his lighting solutions for a ton of beautiful images.

 Joe’s photographs are quite inspirational.
 He uses flash all the time when shooting his subjects.
-Some of his best images include a gymnast on the Great Wall and a fire truck rushing through Times Square.

 Using Nikon Speedlights, Joe lets you in on his uncensored thought process.
 He demonstrates how he makes his pictures with these small flashes.